minima-global/minidocs/docs/learn/mmrdatabase.md

 ## Proofs

-When a user wishes to spend their coins, they must provide proof that their coins are unspent by providing a **CoinProof** for each coin they wish to spend. **A CoinProof is a list of Proof Chunks** that any other user can use to independently verify that someone else’s coin exists and is unspent, without having to store the proofs for every coin in the network.
+When a user wishes to spend their coins, they must provide proof that their coins are unspent by providing a **CoinProof** for each coin they wish to spend. **A CoinProof is a list of Proof Chunks** that any other node can use to independently verify that someone else’s coin exists and is unspent, without having to store the proofs for every coin in the network.

 Given a CoinProof, any node verifying a transaction can calculate the path (i.e. the intermediate parent hashes), from another user's coin to a peak in the MMR.
 If the calculated peak hash matches the peak hash from their own MMR, the CoinProof is valid, otherwise the CoinProof and transaction are not valid.

-**Proof Chunks** consist of the MMR Data (hash and value) for a node and a True/False flag indicating whether the node is a left sibling or not.
+**Proof Chunks** consist of the MMR Data (hash and value) for an MMR entry and a True/False flag indicating whether it is a left sibling or not.

 *Diagram: Example CoinProof for coin 7 (coin to peak)*

 ![MMR Database](/img/learn/mMRDatabase5Lm.svg#gh-light-mode-only)![MMR Database](/img/learn/mMRDatabase5Dm.svg#gh-dark-mode-only)

-The CoinProof for coin 7 consists of the ProofChunks of yellow entries  **{[0,6],[0,7],[1,2], [2,0]}**
+The CoinProof for coin 7 consists of the coin and the yellow Proof Chunks, i.e. entries **{[0,6],[0,7],[1,2],[2,0]}**
-- Coin entry [0,6] proves that coin [0,7] is in parent [1,3]
+- Hashing [0,6] with [0,7] calculates parent [1,3]
-- Parent [1,2] proves that parent [1,3] is in parent [2,1]
+- Hashing [1,2] with [1,3] calculates parent [2,1]
-- Parent [2,0] proves that parent [2,1] is in peak [3,0]
+- Hashing [2,0] with [2,1] calculates parent [3,0]

-Any node receiving this CoinProof (yellow nodes), is able to calculate the parents and the peak node, proving that Coin 7 is valid.
+Any node receiving this CoinProof,  is able to calculate the parents and the peak node, and by comparing it to their own peaks, proving that Coin 7 is valid.

 ## MMR Sets